 - Place of Origin: Southwest, United States

-- Material: Wool pile on a cotton foundation with natural vegetable dyes
+- Material: Wool pile on a cotton foundation with vegetable dyes

 - Condition: Wear consistent with age and use